UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-If a record has an abstract or many abstracts, they will each be mapped to `dcterms:abstract` as long as the abstract does not have an empty text node.
+If a record has an :code:`abstract` or many :code:`abstract`s, they will each be mapped to `dcterms:abstract` as long as the :code:`abstract` does not have an empty text node.

 Justification